Louis Meznarie: Early life

-He was born in Saintry-sur-Seine (Essonne), France, to migrant parents from Yugoslavia.
+Meznarie was born in Saintry-sur-Seine (Essonne), France, to migrant parents from Yugoslavia.
 As a child, he was fond of mechanical games, tinkering with bicycle parts to make them faster.
 At thirteen, he joined a workshop and got NSU Quickly, a bicycle with an auxiliary engine.
 From 1945 to 1948 he worked for Sachs motorcycle factory, MR, working with two-stroke engines.
 From 1948 to 1949 whilst serving in the French Army he remained involved with motorcycles.

-In the 1950s, he began regional motocross races on a NSU Max 250 cm3 OSL.
+In the 1950s, Meznarie began regional motocross races on a NSU Max 250 cm3 OSL.

-From 1959 to 1971 he was an official dealer of NSU for motorcycles and motorcars and engine preparation expert for French races.
+From 1959 to 1971, Meznarie was an official dealer of NSU for motorcycles and motorcars and engine preparation expert for French races.
 In 1968, he opened a large workshop in Le Plessis-Chenet (Le Coudray-Montceaux town) with the support of Shell Oil Company.
 From 1971 to 1983, he was the official engine preparation expert for Porsche, with many victories in 24 Hours of Le Mans, French Rally Championship and European Rally Championship.